 Book an appointment

-You can book a free one-to-one appointment with our Assistive Technology Advisor to discover which technology is right for you.
+You can book a free one-to-one appointment with our Assistive Technology Officer to discover which technology is right for you.
 You will receive personalised advice based on your needs and given the opportunity to try different equipment and software.

 We also offer training, home visits and a delivery and installation service.
 There is a small charge for these services, so please contact us for more information.

 Find out more about types of Assistive technology products

 Microsoft, Apple and Android devices have varying inbuilt settings that can magnify the contents of the screen, make information appear in high contrast and read the contents of the screen aloud.
 But, if this is not enough, additional software can be used such as SuperNova, Zoomtext, GUIDE and Synapptic.

 Tablets and smartphones

 Tablets and smartphones with built-in assistive technology are available with high contrast options, large lettering, voice control and easy navigation.

 These devices come in a range of sizes, from portable ones that you can take out and about with you to desktop ones for reading books, letters or recipes etc. They can be connected to a TV, computer or come with their own screen and you have the option to increase or decrease magnification, apply high colour contrasts or in some cases have the text spoken out loud with a text reader.
 Examples include Monomouse, Prodigy, Clearview C, SNOW and TV-Eye.